 In 2011, Atiku re-joined the PDP.
 He challenged then President Goodluck Jonathan, who had taken office following Yar’Adua’s untimely death, but fell short in the primaries.

-In 2013, he defected to the newly-created opposition APC.
+to the newly-created opposition APC.
 This time he lost the contest to represent the party to Buhari.
 He vowed to support his colleague nonetheless to end the PDP’s 16-year rule.
 The APC was successful, but Atiku was soon schemed out of Buhari’s inner circle.

 He returned to the PDP for the third time in February 2018.
 This time, he was successful in his bid to lead the party into elections.